Appendices to ‘The STRONGs of Ulster, Ireland’.

 The photo of the STRONG and CALLAGHAN houses above, shows that they were a matter of inches apart!
 The CALLAGHAN children were 6 girls and 3 boys, who were around the same age as the two STRONG boys, Robert (b.
 1896) and Eddie (b.
 1901).
 I cannot work out how all the CALLAGHANs fitted into their house?
 The two photos below (taken by my father) were about 1925, which was when my mother Alma was married.
 I assume that she was not yet married and her brother Sam PATFIELD travelled to Sydney as her chaperone so that Alma could meet Robert's parents.
 The house looks like the CALLAGHAN's "Kendall"… the name plate isn't "Wedemeyer".

-The next photo must have been taken at the same time, also outside “Kendall”.
-Doris(?) and Ruby wear the same dresses as in the first photo.
+The next photo must have been taken at the same time, about 1925, which was when my mother Alma Patfield was married.
+It was also outside “Kendall”.
+Doris(?) and Ruby Callaghan wear the same dresses as in the first photo.
 The girl on the far left in a school uniform was probably the youngest Callaghan daughter, 17 year old Sadie.
-Then on the R are Ruby and Eddie.
+In the middle is Sam Patfield, then on the R are Ruby and Eddie.

 My father's photos show that the two families got on, thus there would be no surprise that David STRONG’s son Eddie would marry Ruby, who was the girl next door when he lived at Manning St, on 18 Jan 1930 at St Mary’s Church of England, Waverley, NSW.
 Eddie's brother Robert performed the ceremony…xi).